 I took notes from popular love ballads by anguished singers.
 I watched romantic movies like I was studying for an exam.
-I consoled my heartbroken friends who cried over a broken heart.
+I consoled countless heartbroken friends crying over a broken heart.
 It didn’t long before I came to the obvious realisation that love always resulted in heartbreak.

 I entered the first year of college ready to take on dating like a soldier ready for war.
 In one of my classes, I became friends with a playful extravert who was goofy and sweet.
 Over time, our friendship began to grow into a relationship.
 The moment I realised where it was going, I took a deep breath and examined the situation and possible risks.
 I cautiously entered, pausing often to re-assess.
-As I slowly inched forward, treating our new relationship like I was walking over a field with hidden mines, he didn’t even waste a second before diving in.
+As I slowly inched forward, treating our new relationship like I was walking over a field with hidden mines, he jumped right in without a thought.

 We ended up dating for a year or so.
 He was spontaneous and fun and knew how to make me laugh so hard I’d fall to the floor in tears.
-He was friends with everybody and loved being the centre of attention.
+He was friends with everybody and loved being the center of attention.
 But over time, I felt plagued in fear that I was settling too early.
 I started becoming curious about what else was out there.
-I saw my love life like a voyage across the seas, setting sail to explore different places and ideas.
-I could not possibly set up permanent base on the first place I stumbled upon.
+I saw my love life as a voyage across the seas, setting sail to explore different places and ideas.
+I could not possibly set up a permanent base on the first place I discovered.
 I wanted my heart to be set free and experience what else was out there.